idreesnawaz-12/idrees_nawaz/README.md

 # idrees_nawaz
-this is my first time to enter github
+this is my first Git repository